-The results are set out in the consolidated statement of comprehensive income on page 9.
-The loss for the year after taxation was £189,986 (2021 - profit of £206,918).
+The results are set out in the consolidated statement of comprehensive income on page 10.
+The loss for the year after taxation was £82,574 (2023 - surplus of £69,280).

 Health and safety

 The Board is committed to achieving the highest standards of care in its attention to health, safety and fire prevention.
 The Board requires safe working practices to ensure that employees, tenants and the general public are not harmed by the BPF's activities.
 Regular checks are made of office equipment, staff welfare and working practices to ensure that correct standards are maintained, and health and safety specialists undertake an annual inspection of fire prevention equipment.